fuadyassin/NHS_PostProcessing/docs/source/Analysis.rst

    :maxdepth: 1

    notebooks/Multimodel_Analysis.ipynb
-If you have any comments, please reach out to Fuad Yassin at fuad.yassin@ec.gc.ca or Fuad Yassin at fuad.yassin@usask.ca. notebooks/Multi-Model-Analysis.ipynb
+If you have any comments, please reach out to Fuad Yassin at fuad.yassin@ec.gc.ca notebooks/Multi-Model-Analysis.ipynb

 This section provides a comprehensive guide to performing a multimodel analysis using the `postprocessinglib` library.